How to Stop Hackers From Stealing Your Logins

 Turn on automatic updates for operating systems, browsers, and apps

-Think of it as locking down the “building” around your digital environment—even if attackers steal a password, they still face multiple barriers.
+It is like securing the building around your digital environment.
+Even if attackers steal a password, they still have to get through several barriers.

 4. Fortify Email—The Most Common Gateway

-Many credential theft attempts start with a phishing email.
-One convincing message can compromise everything.
+Many attempts to steal credentials begin with a phishing email.
+Just one convincing message can put everything at risk.

 To reduce the risk: